GroovyMC/quilt-template-mod-groovy/README.md

     - Create a LICENSE file for this mod!
 If you don't know which license to use, check out [here](https://choosealicense.com/).
         - In `quilt.mod.json`, don't forget to put the license's [SPDX identifier](https://spdx.org/licenses/) under the `"license"` property in `"metadata"`.
         - The GPLv3 and AGPLv3 are not valid mod licenses, so you can use almost any license except for those.
-    - Update the Java sub-directory structure so it reflects your Maven group
+    - Update the Groovy sub-directory structure so it reflects your Maven group
     - If the dependencies on `gradle/libs.versions.toml` isn't up-to-date, feel free to update them!
-The [linked utility](https://lambdaurora.dev/tools/import_quilt.html) should help you in this easy and quick process.
+The [linked utility](https://lambdaurora.dev/tools/import_quilt.html) should help you in this easy and quick process; check the [GroovyDuvet repo](https://github.com/GroovyMC/groovyduvet) for the newest versions of GroovyDuvet
 4. The mod is now ready to be worked on!

 ## License